Take You Dancing

 "Take You Dancing" is a song by American singer Jason Derulo.
 It was released as a single on July 21, 2020, by Atlantic Records, a sister of his previous home label Warner Records.
 The song was written by Teemu Brunila, Derulo, Emanuel "Eman" Kiriakou, Sarah Solovay and Shawn Charles.
+Some reviewers remarked that the song is reminiscent of Charlie Puth’s “Attention” (2017).

 On January 28, 2021, it was added as DLC for the video game Fuser.

 At the APRA Music Awards of 2022, the song was nominated for Most Performed International Work.

 In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Background

 Talking about the song, Derulo said, "In these times, we all need a song that's going to uplift us.
 Hopefully Take You Dancing can be a light in these trying days."